Douglasmsw/Basic_Deep_Learning_TensorFlow/README.md

 # Tensor_Flow

-I'm still working on the front end interaction shell for the course feedback web-scraping project as class pre-registration is in mid-August so wanna get it ready for then.
-But I plan to finish (or step away for a bit) when July 2022 ends and start playing with TensorFlow!

-This repository is to remind me to get started come August, but I doubt I'll need the reminder.
-I'm SUPER excited to be diving deeper into the math behind machine learning this year in school and want to start playing with the application side ASAP!

-Anyways, more to come as I do some tutorials and invent a project for this.
+Working full-time slowed my pace with the webscraping projects but now that it is done...
+AUGUST IS TENSORFLOW MONTH! <\br>
+I'm super excited to play around with some machine learning packages.
+I am going to be spending a lot of time on the math behind machine learning <\br>
+but don't want to wait until my later courses before working with these fun tools. <\br>
+<\br>
+I will be posting tutorials and small projects in this repository as I go, with the hope to do a larger project / analysis before school starts <\br>
+back up in later September.